JobRunr Pro

 }

-The notification will only be send if the archive could not be created (and thus the archiveService.createArchive(String folder) job failed
+The notification will only be sent if the archive could not be created, and thus the archiveService.createArchive(String folder) job failed.

 Running a job after another job succeeded or failed